Aif4thah/SecCW/README.md

 # SecCW

 **When modern communication methods fail, Morse code is still a robust fallback option.
-However it does not provide confidentiality.
-The purpose of this repository is to provide some tools for transmitting and receiving sensitive informations.**
+However it does not provide confidentiality.**

-This is a Proof of concept.
-Take the time to read all the warnings and keep in mind : It's your responsibility to stay within the law and use your material correctly.
+**The purpose of this repository is to provide some tools for transmitting and receiving sensitive informations.
+It can be adapted to any radio equipment.**

 > [!WARNING]
 > This repository and its tools are provided "as is."
 The author(s) make no representations or warranties, express or implied, regarding the operation of the information, content, materials, tools, services, or products included.
 The author(s) disclaim, to the full extent permissible by law, all warranties, express or implied, including implied warranties of merchantability and fitness for a particular purpose.